caronc/apprise/README.md

 ```

 ### Configuration Files
 Developers need access to configuration files too.
-The good news is their use just involves declaring another object (called AppriseConfig) that Apprise can ingest too!
-You can mix and match config and notification entries too!
+The good news is their use just involves declaring another object (called *AppriseConfig*) that the *Apprise* object can ingest.
+You can also freely mix and match config and notification entries as often as you wish!
 ```python
 import apprise